shibedrill/oxidefetch/README.md

 - Add support for user configurability for entries (whether or not an entry shows, its color, units for memory and time)
 - Add process count detection
 - Refactor logic for cleaner code
-- Edit \*nix GPU detection to include GPUs that do not include `VGA Compatible Controller` in the name
 #### Future:
 - Add host system name detection such as "Windows Subsystem for Linux", "IdeaPad 3", "Dell Optiplex", etc.
 - Add package count/package manager detection
 - Crosstest on more distributions to verify `sys.name()` outputs
-- Refactor GPU detection logic into separate crate, remove dependencies on `sh` and `lspci`, and put any platform-specific code in separate files (This is slated for the 2.0.0 release.
-If you want to help accelerate this effort, consider contributing to [libpci-rs](https://github.com/namedneon/libpci-rs).)
 #### Distant future:
 - More extensible user configuration for entry formatting
 - Separate all information-getting logic into a new Fetch crate, allowing people to make their own fetch programs using a unified cross-platform API